guyltech/Next-Automation/README.md

 # 🌐 Next Website - Automation Testing Project 💻

 🛠️ This project is a work in progress.
-More tests and improvements coming soon.
+More tests and improvements coming soon!

 ⭐ Automated testing project for the real shopping site [Next.co.uk](https://www.next.co.uk/) ⭐